 - Store fuel in a well-ventilated space with a generator fuel-approved container.

-- Keep a fire extinguisher close to your generator operating space and be ready to use it when the need emerges.
+- Keep a fire extinguisher close to your generator operating space and be ready to use it when it arises.

-The best part about using a transfer switch or interlock device to power your house is that you can efficiently use the portable generator during a power outage and also unplug it for use in other outdoor activities when the need arises.
+The best part about using a transfer switch or interlock device to power your house is that you can efficiently use the portable generator during a power outage and unplug it for other outdoor activities when the need arises.

 So, whatever you choose, know that you can power your house with a portable generator.
-Just remember the generator sizing tips and the safety tips whenever a power outage occurs.
+Remember the generator sizing and safety tips when a power outage occurs.